AankitPaudel/Final_Project-Data_Science-479/README.md

 # Final Project - Data Science 479

 ## Project Overview
 This project aims to predict loan defaults using a dataset sourced from Kaggle.
-By analyzing data on over borrowers, including age, income, credit scores, and loan details, we aim to identify customers likely to default on loan repayments.
+By analyzing data on borrowers, including age, income, credit scores, and loan details, we aim to identify customers likely to default on loan repayments.
 This insight will enable banks to mitigate risks and offer proactive assistance to customers during the loan approval process.

 ## Dataset Description
-The dataset includes several key variables that can predict potential loan defaults:
+The dataset includes key variables that can predict potential loan defaults:

 - **Age**: Age of the borrower.
 - **Income**: Monthly or annual income of the borrower.
 - **Credit Scores**: Credit scores assigned by financial institutions.